Donate

 %282023-07-25%29Art+of+%28re%29Conciliation%28Aileen+Martin%29.jpg

-We invite you to learn more about Common Weal’s ongoing programming.
+We invite you to learn more about Common Weal’s recent and ongoing programming.

 Digital Monuments: Buffalo Futurism

-Expected to launch in spring 2024, Digital Monuments: Buffalo Futurism is an augmented reality (AR) that can be accessed via a free app while visiting the ceremonial Buffalo effigy in Regent Park on Treaty 4 Territory in Regina.
+Launched in June 2024, Digital Monuments: Buffalo Futurism is an augmented reality (AR) that can be accessed via a free app while visiting the ceremonial Buffalo effigy in Regent Park on Treaty 4 Territory in Regina.
 Experience an Indigenous futuristic park where Tatanga (Buffalo) has returned to the land and roam freely.

 photo credit: Shirley Ursu